edehr/edehr/docs/README.md

 management pages.
 Here they can view class lists, see the status of student's work, and evaluate the work within the EHR.

-When a user who has content editing permissions enters the app they are also taken to the assignment management pages.
+When a user with content editing permissions enters the app, they are taken to the assignment management pages.
 They are permitted to edit assignments and seed data.

 See [assignment management system](/outside/)

-### Electronic health record system
+### Electronic Health Record

-In the center of the application (the inside) is a [electronic health record system](/inside/) (EHR) scaled to suit the learning environment.
+In the center of the application (the inside) is an [electronic health record system](/inside/) (EHR) scaled to suit the learning environment.

-When a student accesses a EdEHR link in a LMS they are taken to the EHR where they use this application in a manner similar to a nurse, doctor, pharmacist or other medical practitioner would use a real life EHR.
+A student can access the EHR via a LMS link.
+The EHR similuates the interaction a nurse, doctor, pharmacist or other medical practitioner would have using a professional EHR.
-Of course, they have been given an assignment to complete within the EHR.
+Students will have been given an assignment to complete within the EHR.
 The student can reenter the application any number of times to complete the assignment and they can make edits until they submit their work.
 After this they can only view their work.
 At this point the instructor can evaluate the student's work and leave comments.